 - Colonoscopy: It is used to visually examine the inside of the colon.
 Usually, a barium enema is used to take an x-ray of the shape of the inside of the bowel

 - Other techniques such as CT scanning or ultrasound can also be used to diagnose the spread of the cancer

 - Eat a variety of fruits, vegetables and whole grains

 - Maintain a healthy weight by exercising regularly

 - According to research, the use of aspirin is linked with reduced polyps and colon cancer

 - Regular checkups should be done if any of the family member has colon cancer

-Colon cancer is treated with a good quality result by Cancer Healer Therapy that works on the principle of Immunotherapy, a therapy that boosts the immune system and fights against the disease without any major side effects like hair loss, damage to normal cells, bone loss, etc. Line of treatment varies as per the type of cancer, its location and spread of the disease.
+At Cancer Healer, it is treated without any surgery, chemotherapy or radiation therapy.
+Our, colon cancer treatment is by Cancer Healer Therapy that works on the principle of Immunotherapy, a therapy that boosts the immune system and fights against the disease without any major side effects like hair loss, damage to normal cells, bone loss, etc. Line of treatment varies as per the type of cancer, its location and spread of the disease.
 Patients suffering from all stages (early or advance) and all types (primary or metastatic) of colon cancer can be treated by cancer healer therapy with great success.
-Treatment may be used alone or in conjunction with other treatments such as radiation therapy, chemotherapy, etc.
+Treatment may be used alone or in conjunction with other bowel cancer treatments also.